darasus/ai-blog/content/python-the-language-for-web-scraping.md

   Python is installed, you can use it to start web scraping.
 To begin, find a website that you want to scrape, find the URL for the data you’re looking for and print the data to the screen.
+intro: Web scraping is the practice of extracting data from websites.
+In this blog, we’ll discuss why you should learn Python for web scraping, as well as provide examples, resources and suggestions for getting started.
+The world wide web has made it easier than ever to share information with one another.
+  However, that same ease of access has also made it harder than ever to separate useful information from noise.
+Because of this, many developers have turned to web scraping in order to extract the information they need from websites without having to manually search or filter through everything individually.
+Luckily for you, Python is a perfect language for getting started with web scraping!
+This blog will cover why you should learn Python for web scraping and offer useful resources to get started learning it.
 ---

 ## Why learn Python for Web Scraping?